 TGax Editor: Please make the following changes to this section as shown below (11ax D2.3 P103L38):

 The Trigger Dependent Common Info subfield is not present in the Basic Trigger frame.
-The Trigger Dependent User Info subfield of the Basic Trigger frame is defined in Figure 9-52j (Trigger Dependent User Info subfield for the Basic Trigger variant)
+If the AID12 subfield of the User Info field is not set to 2045, the Trigger Dependent User Info subfield of the Basic Trigger frame is as defined in Figure 9-52j (Trigger Dependent User Info subfield for the Basic Trigger variant when AID12 subfield is not 2045).